-Certain information included in this vMATS is published in the UK AIP, e.g., the STAR listing in Annex A. Where there are differences, the information published in the AIP shall take precedence.
-The Operations Department aims to notify controllers of the differences between this document and the AIP by means of an ATC Procedure Changes forum post, as described above.
+Some information included in this vMATS is aeronautical data published in the UK AIP, e.g., the STAR listing in Annex A. Where there are differences, the information published in the AIP shall take precedence.

+The Operations Department aims to notify controllers of the differences between this document and the AIP by means of an ATC Procedure Changes forum post (see above).